Warren Buffett: Wealth

 In 1999, Buffett was named the Top Money Manager of the Twentieth Century in a survey by the Carson Group, ahead of Peter Lynch and John Templeton.
 In 2007, he was listed among Times 100 Most Influential People in the world.
 In 2011, President Barack Obama awarded him the Presidential Medal of Freedom.
 Buffett, along with Bill Gates, was named the most influential global thinker in Foreign Policys 2010 report.

 Buffett has written several times of his belief that, in a market economy, the rich earn outsized rewards for their talents.
 His children will not inherit a significant proportion of his wealth.
 He once commented, "I want to give my kids just enough so that they would feel that they could do anything, but not so much that they would feel like doing nothing".

 Philanthropy

 Buffett had long stated his intention to give away his fortune to charity, and in June 2006, he announced a new plan to give 83% of it to the Bill & Melinda Gates Foundation (BMGF).
-He pledged about the equivalent of 10 million Berkshire Hathaway Class B shares to the Bill & Melinda Gates Foundation (worth approximately $30.7 billion as of June 23, 2006), making it the largest charitable donation in history, and Buffett one of the leaders of philanthrocapitalism.
+He pledged about the equivalent of 10 million Berkshire Hathaway Class B shares to the Bill & Melinda Gates Foundation, making it the largest charitable donation in history, and Buffett one of the leaders of philanthrocapitalism.
 The foundation will receive 5% of the total each July, beginning in 2006.
 The pledge is conditional upon three requirements: